National Geographic Unique Lodges of the World

 Lizardo gave us the choice of an easy hike back up to the lodge or a slightly longer hike.
 We chose the longer hike and were rewarded with a jungle swing!
 Did you know that Tarzan wasn’t actually swinging from vines, but from roots?
 Me neither.
 But it makes sense – vines climb, so there’s little support at the top.
 Roots though are anchored at the top and then grow downward in search of water.
 So we all took turns swinging through the forest on a root.
 And yes, it’s as fun as it sounds.

 After lunch and some downtime we drove with Lizardo roughly 15 minutes to the lodge’s hummingbird viewpoint – located at one of the highest points near the lodge, since hummingbirds like to live where the air is cooler.
 This was our favorite activity!
 We sat down and within seconds hummingbirds were flying all around us, hovering in front of our faces, and even zipping through our hair.
 So amazing!
 We spent over two hours with a dozen species of hummingbirds and it never got old.
 We also saw parrots (lured with bananas) and agoutis – basically rodents of unusual size – but the experience was all about the hummingbirds.
-If you go to Mashpi, sign up for this!
+If you go to Mashpi Lodge or the surrounding area, sign up for this!
 And wear red!
 My daughter had more hummingbirds around her than the rest of us because of her pink shorts, and we all wished that we had worn red.

 Night Walk Two

 We had so much fun on the first night walk that we did it again our second night – but with my 8-year-old firmly committed this time, and me with a camera!
-Since it hadn’t rained all day Lizardo wasn’t sure that we’d be able to find creatures as easily as the night before, so we drove a short distance to a river where he was optimistic we would see frogs.
+Since it hadn’t rained all day Lizardo wasn’t sure that we’d be able to find creatures as easily as the night before, so we drove a short distance from Mashpi Lodge to a river where he was optimistic we would see frogs.
 We walked up the river and sure enough found several species of frogs, including a Mashpi frog (first discovered in 2011) and an emerald glass frog, and lots of cool insects.
 The kids loved it.
 And then Lizardo really wanted to find some tarantulas for us, so we started walking up the road and searching and…remember how it hadn’t rained all day?
 There were actually clear skies when we had headed off on the walk.
 Well, it started pouring.
 Like buckets.
 And we hadn’t even brought our rain coats.
 So Lizardo quickly cut down six huge elephant ear leaves and we used them as umbrellas as we walked back to the lodge – or at least back for a few minutes until a car picked us up.
 I wasn’t about to take out my camera in the rain to capture the scene with the elephant ears, but it was one of our trip highlights – up there with the hummingbirds!
 And far more fun (probably) than finding tarantulas would have been…

 Our last morning we started with a t-shirt activity.
 Lizardo took the kids up the main road in search of leaves.
 When they had found several types and sizes of leaves, they came back to the lodge, sketched out their plans for their shirts, and then started painting the leaves and pressing them onto t-shirts.
 A fun activity for the kids, and nothing that we had done before elsewhere.

-Following the t-shirt printing we walked straight to the Dragonfly – essentially a chairlift that takes you from the cloud forest down to the rainforest and back up.
+Following the t-shirt printing we walked straight to the Dragonfly – essentially a chairlift that takes you from Ecuador’s cloud forest down to the rainforest and back up.
 Because each open-air gondola only has room for five, including a mandatory guide, we split up.
 I took my two younger kids with Lizardo in one gondola and my wife and oldest daughter followed 20 minutes later with another guide.
 I loved going through the trees and over the treetops, learning about everything on the way.
 In addition to the various plants and trees (the rain forest is different than the cloud forest), we saw parrots, hummingbirds and a toucan, and even looked down on several waterfalls.
 And seeing Blue Morpho butterflies flying through the forest, and being able to track them from above, was magical.

 Following the Dragonfly we quickly packed up before leaving at 11:30am for the drive back to Quito.
 We were prepared for another long drive, but it was a full hour shorter than the drive in – two hours, fifty minutes total.
 A nice surprise.
 We then spent another night at Casa Gangotena before flying back to the US early the next morning.